panagiotap02/pubsub/README.md

-# Messagequeue with NATS and Kubernetes
+# Message queue with NATS and Kubernetes

 A cloud-native, event-driven architecture implementing the **Publisher-Subscriber (Pub/Sub)** pattern.
 This project features containerized Python applications coordinated via **Kubernetes** using **NATS Server** as the high-performance message broker.
 * **Description:** *A cloud-native Pub/Sub architecture built with Python, NATS, Docker, and Kubernetes.*